bsysop/CrowdAssist/README.md

 ## Potential TODOs

+- [ ] Implement Hackerone support (Under review)
+- [ ] Implement YesWeHack support (Under review)
+- [ ] Implement Intigriti support (Under review)
 - [ ] Copy/Export Program Scope
 - etc

 ## Privacy Note

-This extension enhances your workflow by reading public usernames directly from the submission's activity feed.
-It does this by looking for specific HTML tags (`span.owner-name[data-tooltip-id]`) and does not read or store any other data from the page.
-The full source code is available in `content.js` for auditing.
+CrowdAssist only accesses the Information on the Bug Bounty Platform pages to enhance your workflow, such as usernames for autocomplete and submission content for report export.
+Your OpenAI API token is stored locally in your browser and never shared externally.
+No sensitive data is collected, transmitted, or stored by the extension.
+The complete source code is available for transparency and auditing.